 It is a 6,001' runway with 1200' of displaced threshold over a bit of terrain rise, the ILS glide slope and PAPI appear to be all wrong, nearly halfway down the runway.
 But if you block out the fact there is all that runway behind you and just consider you still have almost 5,000 feet in front of you, it isn't so bad.
 But don't waste any more time with the flare than you have to, okay?

 Only Runway 21L and 3R are long enough for Gulfstream operations.
 While 21L has an ILS, you will need RNAV(RNP) if you want precise electronic guidance to 3R.
 There is a VASI to 3R and PAPI on 21L.

-G450 pilots should consider the Noise Abatement Procedures / JAA Procedure 1.
+Gulfstream pilots should consider Noise Abatement Procedures / JAA Procedure 1.

 Consider this about Runway 21L

 - 6001' — Total length of the runway

 - 4801' — Landing distance beyond displaced threshold